PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md

     }

 ```

-And in the *GameSparksManager.cs* class we add this code to the top of the *OnPacketRecieved()* method:
+And in the *GameSparksManager.cs* class, we add this code to the top of the *OnPacketRecieved()* method:

 ```

 if (GameController.Instance () != null) {
            GameController.Instance().PacketReceived(_packet.PacketSize);
        }

 ```